2020 Major League Baseball postseason: (3) Chicago Cubs vs. (6) Miami Marlins

 This was the second postseason meeting between the Marlins and Cubs.
-The first was the 2003 NLCS, which the Marlins won in seven games.
+The first was in a highly controversial NLCS in 2003, which the Marlins won in seven games en route to a World Series title as a result of the Cubs’ collapse after the Steve Bartman incident.
 The Marlins swept the Cubs to return to the NLDS for the first time since 2003.